Establishing a positive workplace culture: definition, tips & why it's important

 Happiness at work is about so much more than the tasks that are completed.
 It’s also about fitting into the organisation and feeling aligned with the business’s values, vision and work style.
-In other words, the business needs to be a cultural fit.
+In other words, driving business success through culture.

 Workplace culture — the qualities that make up a business and dictate how people within it should think, act and work together — is an incredibly important part of an individual’s success at work.
 It is also essential to the success of the business.
 When workplace culture is deliberately defined by an organisation and is actively worked upon, the business thrives.
 When culture is left to its own devices, disharmony can result.